Kclamberth/MultiMediaViewer/README.md

 NOTE
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-Ensure you change the FILE name in the script to match you file, and keep it in the same directory.
+Ensure you change the FILE name in the script to match your file, and keep it in the same directory.

+Ensure your screen resolution is 1920x1080p or change the width/height in the script to evenly divide the screen.

 TODO
 --------------------------------------------------------------------------------------------------------------------------------------------------------------